adrn/gala/docs/potential/index.rst

 Potential objects can be `pickled <https://docs.python.org/2/library/pickle.html>`_ and can therefore be stored for later use.
 However, pickles are saved as binary files.
 It may be useful to save to or load from text-based specifications of Potential objects.
-This can be done with :func:`gary.potential.save` and :func:`gary.potential.load`, or with the :meth:`~gary.potential.PotentialBase.save` and method::
+This can be done with :func:`gala.potential.save` and :func:`gala.potential.load`, or with the :meth:`~gala.potential.PotentialBase.save` and method::

-    >>> from gary.potential import load
+    >>> from gala.potential import load
     >>> pot = gp.SphericalNFWPotential(v_c=500*u.km/u.s, r_s=20.*u.kpc,
     ...                                units=galactic)
     >>> pot.save("potential.yml")
     >>> load("potential.yml")
     <SphericalNFWPotential: v_c=0.51, r_s=20.00 (kpc,Myr,solMass,rad)>

-Using gary.potential
+Using gala.potential
 ====================
 More details are provided in the linked pages below: